Infineon/mtb-example-wlan-offloads/README.md

    ```
    python tcp_server.py --port 3360
    ```
-   where, `3360` is the port number of the server (destination port number), which is already configured in the device configurator.
+   where `3360` is the port number of the server (destination port number), which is already configured in the device configurator.

    **Note:** Ensure that the firewall settings of your PC allow access to the Python software so that it can communicate with the TCP client.
 See this [community thread](https://community.infineon.com/thread/53662).